jmartin82/mmock/README.md

 ### Contributors
 - Amazing request body parsing form [@hmoragrega](https://github.com/hmoragrega)
 - Awesome use statistics from [@alfonsfoubert](https://github.com/alfonsfoubert)
+- Added the possibility of access to an array index in dynamic responses [@jaimelopez](https://github.com/jaimelopez)
 - Is this not enough? [@vtrifonov](https://github.com/vtrifonov) is working in a fork with a really advanced features.
 [HTTP API Mock](https://github.com/vtrifonov/http-api-mock)

 ### Contributing